 How to Appeal

 If you are eligible to appeal, the “Appeal” tab will appear at the top of your UCSB Applicant Portal on the date listed below.
 To appeal your decision, click the “Appeal” tab to submit your answers to two required question prompts (and one optional question prompt) and attach a transcript, if applicable.
+Transcripts are required for transfer applicants.
 Letters of recommendation are not reviewed and interviews are not granted.
 Once you click “Submit Appeal” in the portal, a pop-up will appear stating that you cannot update or edit your appeal submission or attachment(s) after submitting.
 Plan accordingly as appeals received after the deadline or separately will not be considered.
 Email, mail, or fax submissions will not be reviewed.

 Decisions will be posted in the UCSB Applicant Portal.
 A final appeal decision for freshman applicants may not be posted until late June.
 A final appeal decision for transfer applicants may not be posted until late August.

-Priority Deadlines for Appeals
+Deadlines for Appeals

 - Freshman applicants: April 15 (appeals open April 1)